RobCaamano/Foreign-Whispers/README.md

 - Frame adding/deleting

 To allow the voice playback to play naturally, the script determines time interval differences and triggers markers for additional frames that need to be inserted or removed.

+### Issues

+- Audio Speed

+Adjusting audio speed can result in unnatural sound, making it hard to understand.

+- Audio Artifacts

+Background noise and model variability can introduce random audio artifacts, affecting the clarity and quality of the output.

 ## Examples <a id="example"></a>